 #1 Quiet your rational mind

 The rational mind can be seen as a parasitic frequency that hampers the process of tuning into your intuition.
-It distorts, hijacks and – most important of all – it judges the messages emanating from the heart, as it has a strong bias against these advices, labeling them as irrational and illogical.
-In order to tune into the frequency of our hearts, we have to give the rational mind its well deserved break, especially in the initial phases of learning how to listen to the intuition.
+It distorts, hijacks and – most important of all – it judges the messages emanating from the heart, as it has a strong bias against these advice, labeling them as irrational and illogical.
+In order to tune into the frequency of our hearts, we have to give the rational mind its well-deserved break, especially in the initial phases of learning how to listen to the intuition.
 Once you are accustomed to the way the heart makes itself felt, it’ll become easier for you to differentiate between rational thinking and your intuition, hence making it not necessary anymore to calm the rational mind down in order to listen to the heart.

 There are many ways to calm down the mind, thereby allowing you to decrease the influence of its rational and critical thinking.
-One approach would be to occupy the mind, by chanting or thinking a mantra, over and over.

 Just when you were surrounded by silence and calmness, your mind engulfed in stillness, without expecting anything, intuition will make its voice heard.
 It could be a sudden thought that pierces your mind or a gut feeling evolving from within.